TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_5ffad63a-3267-d6b7-2fa1-6d9134c1fa62.md

         {
             "id": "d9ba803b-138f-60fc-401e-75fe3f59a717",
             "longDescription": "",
-            "shortDescription": "Unable to connect, service is down, or reboot needed.", "searchTags": "",
+            "shortDescription": "Unable to connect, service is down, or a node reboot is needed.", "searchTags": "",
             "category": "",
             "useInDiagnoseAndSolve": "true"